 The 6G study item of SA1 reached 77% in September 2025.
 It is expected that the TR will be consolidated by the end of 2025 and conclude in March 2026.
 For SA2, the 6G Architecture SID reached 5% in September 2025 and might be finalized no later than March 2027.

 For SA5 6G OAM [2], it expects to start in December 2025, there will be sufficient time to consider and study the new scenarios and requirements for 6G management, identifying the necessary new prime features.
-Additionally, it could maintain a 6-month offset with SA2/RAN architecture study from 2025.12 to 2027.06, with full consideration of management support for architecture and new features.
+Additionally, it is nearly 6-month offset with SA2/RAN architecture study from 2025.12 to 2027.06, with full consideration of management supporting feature for architecture and new features.

-The supporting features for SA2 architecture and RAN need to be carefully considered.
-Several checkpoints with SA2 and RAN2/RAN3 can be set to see whether SA5 6G OAM study satisfies their management requirements, the specific timing of these checkpoints could depend on the topics that need to be aligned.
+The supporting features for SA1 use cases and requirements, SA2 architecture and RAN need to be carefully considered.
+Several checkpoints with SA1, SA2, RAN2/RAN3 and other WGs can be set to see whether SA5 6G OAM study satisfies their management requirements, the specific timing of these checkpoints could depend on the topics that need to be aligned.

 NOTE: A check point around March 2026 (SA#111/SA5#165) could review the overall 6G end time and future 6G workplan, as described in SP-251191.